 Thank you for visiting the Portugal Travel Guide, the most popular webzine for savvy travellers to Portugal.

-Here you will find regular articles about where to go and what to see and do in Europe's south-westernmost country.
+Scroll down for a wide range of articles about where to go and what to see and do in Europe's sun-blessed south-westernmost country.

-We hope you enjoy what you read and wish you a very pleasant stay.
+We sincerely hope you enjoy what you read here and wish you a very pleasant stay in Portugal.